EIBOR explained: how the UAE's benchmark rate affects your mortgage payment

 Right now, there is a gap worth paying attention to.
 The best fixed rates on the market are well below what you would pay on a variable rate:

-That is a spread of almost 2% between the best fixed rate and the current variable rate.
-In practical terms, on a AED 1.6 million loan, choosing NBF's 3.25% fixed over a 5.19% variable saves you roughly AED 1,500 per month during the fixed period.
-We track all of these products on our rate comparison page, updated daily.
+That is a spread of 1.66 points between the cheapest fixed rate and the current variable rate.
+On a AED 1.6 million loan, fixing at 3.75% instead of paying 5.41% variable saves roughly AED 1,513 a month during the fixed period, and fixing at the cheapest conventional 3.89% saves AED 1,391.
+We track all of these products on our rate comparison page.

 The question is not "which is better".
 It is "which fits your situation".
 If you are staying in the property long term and want predictable budgeting, lock in.
 If you believe rates will drop further and want to benefit from that, stay variable.
 There is no universally right answer.
 For a deeper comparison, including how Islamic finance products handle rate structures differently under Sharia principles, see our dedicated article.